rust-lang/rust/src/doc/rustc/src/target-tier-policy.md

     the name of the target makes people extremely likely to form incorrect beliefs about what it targets, the name should be changed or augmented to disambiguate it.
+  - If possible, use only letters, numbers, dashes and underscores for the name.
+    Periods (`.`) are known to cause issues in Cargo.
 - Tier 3 targets may have unusual requirements to build or use, but must not create legal issues or impose onerous legal terms for the Rust project or for Rust developers or users.